krzyzanowskim/Natalie/README.md

 # Natalie
-Natalie - Storyboard Code Generator Script (for Swift)
+Natalie - Storyboard Code Generator (for Swift)

 ## Synopsis
 Script generate Swift code based on storyboard files to make work with Storyboards and segues easier.
 Generated file **reduce usage of Strings** as identifiers for Segues or Storyboards.